Find the appropriate insurance that can cover you at a time of unemployment.

 Losing your job is something many of us will experience at least once in our lives.
 Sometimes the writing has been on the wall for a while and you’ve been able to prepare yourself for the likelihood of getting made redundant, but in other cases the axe can fall at a completely unexpected time — and on anyone.

-Would you be able to survive financially and support your family if you lost your job?
-Without a steady stream of income flowing in, it can be impossible to keep up with regular expenses like mortgage payments, power bills and even groceries.
 That’s why it makes sense to have some form of financial planning in place to make it easier to deal with and reduce the financial hardship suffered in the event of unemployment or redundancy.
 This article will discuss what types of protective cover can offer support in the event of redundancy.

 What insurance is available to cover against loss of job in Australia?